Everything you need to know about vehicle emission testing in the Philippines

-The Clean Air Act, or Republic Act 8749, requires all owners to have their vehicles certified.
-You can do this by going to any private Vehicle Emission Testing Centers accredited by the Land Transportation Office (LTO).
+The Clean Air Act, or Republic Act 8749, requires all owners to have their vehicles emission-tested and certified.
+You can do this by going to any Private Emission Testing Centers (PETCs) accredited by the Land Transportation Office (LTO).

 Speaking of late, do your best to make sure you arrive there as early as possible.
 It's good to be first among the number of other vehicles with the same renewal schedule as you do, because 1) the person doing the test would most probably be still in a good mood (fingers and toes crossed here), and 2) it's great to be one of the first ones to leave early (and watch the re-run of Game of Thrones, Final Season).